• Home

 What Shelley is doing to prevent a recurrence of skin cancer and what we all should be doing daily

-• Wear a makeup foundation that has sun protection and at least a UV 30 sunscreen on the rest of her body.
+• Wear UV 50 + sun protection on your face and at least a UV 30 sunscreen on the rest of her body.
 If you are concerned about the chemicals in sunscreen you may want to try Coola sunscreens.
 They are great!

 • Wear a wide-brimmed hat when you are out in the sun.